-The International Working Group on Peronospora (IWGP) developed guidelines for the naming of spinach downy mildew races and monitors outbreaks of downy mildew and the development of new strains.
-If appropriate, new race names are approved in a systematic manner to avoid confusion with naming new races.
+The International Working Group on Peronospora effusa (IWGP) has developed guidelines for the naming of spinach downy mildew races and monitors outbreaks of downy mildew and the development of new strains.
+If appropriate, new race names are approved in a systematic manner to avoid confusion.
 Cultures of new races will be made available via Naktuinbouw in the Netherlands for seed companies willing to test their breeding material against the new races.
 Researchers from all over the world are invited to join this initiative and use the differential host set to identify new isolates in their regions.
-For more information, contact Diederik Smilde (d.smilde@naktuinbouw.nl), Jim Correll (jcorrell@uark.edu), or the International Working Group Peronospora (IWGP) chairperson Jan deVisser (JandeVisser@popvriendseeds.nl).
+For more information, contact Diederik Smilde (d.smilde@naktuinbouw.nl), Jim Correll (jcorrell@uark.edu), or the International Working Group Peronospora (IWGP) chairperson Renan Venancio (renan.venancio@bayer.com).

-By 2018,17 races of Pe had been described, with races 4 through 17 identified since 1990 (Irish et al., 2008).
-Although major (qualitative) and minor (quantitative) gene resistance to the various races had been identified in spinach, major gene resistance was most widely used.
-Characterization of Pe races has been based on qualitative disease reactions of isolates on a set of host differentials.
-The previous set of spinach differentials (see Table 1) included commercial hybrids as well as open-pollinated cultivars and breeding lines.
+Characterization of P. effusa races has been based on qualitative disease reactions of isolates on a set of host differentials.
+The previous set of spinach differentials (Table 1) included commercial hybrids as well as open-pollinated cultivars and breeding lines.
 However, the nature of some of the differential hosts has been problematic as seeds of hybrids are produced using proprietary inbred lines, which may become unavailable when companies stop producing particular hybrids.

+Emergence of new P. effusa races over time, indicating the exponential increase in new races identified post 2000.

-As a result, a project was initiated at the University of Arkansas to develop open-pollinated, near-isogenic lines (NILs) with single resistance loci in a common susceptible genetic background for race identification of Pe (Irish et al., 2008).
-These NILs have been used to elucidate the genetic basis of resistance, develop molecular markers linked to resistance loci and have been used to develop a new set of differentials (Table 2).
+As a result, a project was initiated at the University of Arkansas to develop open-pollinated, near-isogenic lines (NILs) with single resistance loci in a common susceptible genetic background for race identification of P. effusa (Irish et al., 2008).
+These NILs have been used to elucidate the genetic basis of resistance, develop molecular markers linked to resistance loci, and have been used to develop a new set of differentials (Table 2).

-In 2021, two new races of P. effusa were published by the IWGP on the basis of a worldwide evaluation of isolates from growers' fields and trap nurseries.
-Isolate SP1924 found in Europe, is denominated as race Pe: 18.
-Isolate UA202001E, found in the USA, is denominated as race Pe: 19.
+In 2021, two new races of P. effusa were published by the IWGP based on a worldwide evaluation of isolates from growers' fields and trap nurseries.
+Isolate SP1924 found in Europe, was denominated as race Pe: 18.
+Isolate UA202001E, found in the USA, was denominated as race Pe: 19.
 As seen in Table 2, Race Pe: 18 is able to infect the differentials NIL2, 3, 4, 5, Pigeon, Caladonia, and Meerkat.
 Pe: 18 has been found in the US in 2015 to 2018, not in 2019 and 2020.
 And in Europe it has been found more often in the last 3 years.
 Race Pe: 19 is able to infect the differentials NIL1, 2, 4, 5, 6, Pigeon, Meerkat and Hydrus.
-Pe: 19 has been reported only from the USA until now.
-Both races pose a significant threat to the spinach industry in all parts of the world, and resistance to these new races is important.
+Pe: 19 has been reported only from the USA.
+Both new races pose a significant threat to the spinach industry in all parts of the world, and resistance to these new races is important.